 It's not too late!
 The NPC GED program provides you the opportunity to earn your high school equivalency diploma outside of school.
 It could be one of the best things you ever do for yourself.

 - Get a better job: The majority of jobs in this country require a high school diploma.
 The GED transcript is accepted by employers, just like a high school diploma.

 - Continue your education: A GED transcript is accepted at most colleges and universities across the country as proof you have completed your high school education.
-Some colleges even have scholarship programs for GED graduates.
+GED graduates are eligible to apply for federal financial aid, such as Pell Grants.
+Some colleges even have scholarship programs specifically for GED graduates.

 - Feel more self-respect: By earning their diplomas, many GED graduates experience a remarkable improvement in how they feel about themselves and their lives.
 It can make a difference!

 - Increase your income: Income increases with your level of education.
 A better job usually means better pay.

 - Invest in the future: Educated parents have better educated children.
 Earning a GED isn't just an investment in yourself, it is also an investment in the future of your children.

 - Earn a bonus: Those who pass the GED examination at NPC are awarded a six-credit hour NPC scholarship that also covers the Media Fee – over a $400 value!

 Northland Pioneer College strongly recommends completion of two preparatory courses (TLC 099 and TLC 058) prior to taking the GED test.
 Your chances of successfully passing the GED on the first attempt nearly double!